backupbrew/switchbrew/TSEC.md

 During this stage, [key data](#Key_data "wikilink") is loaded and [KeygenLdr](#KeygenLdr "wikilink") is authenticated, loaded and executed.
-Before returning, this stage writes back to the host (using MMIO registers) and sets the device key used by the first bootloader.
+Before returning, this stage writes back to the host (using MMIO registers) and sets the key used by the first bootloader.

 \[6.2.0+\] During this stage, [key data](#Key_data "wikilink") is loaded and execution jumps to [Loader](#Loader "wikilink").